openownership/data-standard/docs/primer/index.rst

 Within BODS:

 * the :any:`data schema <schema-reference>` describes what data should be shared.
 It can also inform the design of data collection and management systems.
-A format called JSON can be used to publish BODS data
+A format called JSON can be used to publish BODS data.
 * the :any:`requirements sections <data-standard-index>` set out how information should be represented and managed to conform with the data standard.

 Collecting, sharing and using beneficial ownership information as `structured data <https://www.openownership.org/en/publications/structured-and-interoperable-beneficial-ownership-data/benefits-of-structured-and-interoperable-data/>`_: